sighupio/fury-getting-started/fury-on-gke/README.md

 ```

-Then, create a file `terraform.tfvars` with the following content (Change the values accordingly to your environment):
+Then, create a file `terraform.tfvars` with the following content (change the values accordingly to your environment):

 ```terraform
 velero_bucket_name = "velero-gke-demo-sa"